 Tips and guidelines to make your visit to the National Archives Museum more enjoyable:

 Entry to the National Archives is free.
 Reservations are not required for individuals or groups wishing to enter the National Archives Museum through the General Public Entrance, but reservations are strongly suggested between March and Labor Day to avoid potentially long lines outside.
 A nonrefundable $1.00 advance reservation convenience fee will be charged for each reserved ticket.
 Changes are allowed on a ticket order at no additional charge.
 If you cancel, reservation fees are nonrefundable.
 Same-day reservations are permitted.

 Things to Do and See

-Explore our five exhibition galleries and enjoy other family-friendly activities:
+Explore our exhibition galleries and enjoy other family-friendly activities:

-- Records of Rights in the Rubenstein Gallery, featuring a 1297 Magna Carta
+- Record of Rights in the David M. Rubenstein Gallery, featuring a 1297 Magna Carta

 - Featured Document Exhibit in the East Rotunda Gallery